 |Taxiway Extension||Road (Ingress and / or Engress)||Water Supply System|

 |Apron Expansion||Apron Expansion||External Lighting|

-Over the last twenty six (26) years, Mactan (Cebu) International Airport’s passenger traffic increased an annual average of 18% for international while the domestic grew an annual average of 7%.
-Mactan (Cebu) International Airport is currently served by twenty (20) commercial airlines and one (1) cargo carrier.
+Over the last twenty eight (28) years, Mactan (Cebu) International Airport’s passenger traffic increased an annual average of 18% for international while the domestic grew an annual average of 7%.
+Mactan (Cebu) International Airport is currently served by twenty eight (28) commercial airlines and one (1) cargo carrier.

-There were 71,543 aircrafts (domestic and international) landed and took off for the period January to December 2016, an increase of 15% than the previous year.
-A total of 8,830,638 domestic and international passengers passed through Mactan Cebu International Airport.
-This figure is 13% higher compared in 2015.
-Domestic and international cargo dropped by 21% compared a year ago.
-Cebu Pacific reported a lesser shipment of mangoes in 2016 which was one cause in the decrease.
+There were 100,449 aircrafts (domestic and international) landed and took off for the period January to December 2018, an increase of 16% than the previous year.
+A total of 11,377,887 domestic and international passengers passed through Mactan Cebu International Airport.
+This figure is 13% higher compared in 2017.
+Domestic and international cargo increased by 12% compared a year ago.

 SAFETY AND SECURITY